Cloud Computational Platform for Earth and Environmental Sciences – A pilot study proposal to Digitaliseringsrådet at UiT

-Good management, storing and sharing of research data are key principles for UiT The Arctic University of Norway, rooted in the value of increased transparency and quality of research, and the UiT’s social mission as a major player in the north.
-Although it is significant, researchers do often not value the great importance that open-access research data provides.
+Although its significant, researchers do often not value the importance of open-access research data.
 Most of the researchers consider preparing their research data to be deposited in open-access repositories as a time-consuming process, neglecting the needs of the scientific community to re-use these data.
-This proposal suggests executing a pilot project to construct a cloud platform that allows the researchers to upload, handle, recalculate, and plot their research data (i.e., a tool to handle the data during the active phase of a project).
-The research data will be uploaded to the cloud platform as raw data, and the researchers will get the benefits of using the online tool to interpret their data and prepare it for publications.
-This data can then easily be transferred to a data repository through which it can be shared (sharing the data will be voluntary during the pilot study).
-Consequently, the researchers will not consider uploading their research data as a time-consuming and useless process anymore.
-The cloud platform will be tested at the Department of Geosciences, UiT, using research data of the Solid Earth Science research group.
-The cloud platform will be developed in close collaboration with the University Library (UB) and will use DataverseNO as the main data repository.
-The pilot project aims to gain experience in arranging technical/programming infrastructure for developing the suggested cloud platform, map the need for competence building and support services for researchers who will use such a tool, propose a management model for research data at the Solid Earth Science research group and describe what is needed to implement such a full-scale service.
-The pilot project is suggested to be implemented for 6 months.
+This proposal suggests executing a pilot project to construct a cloud platform (CloudEARTH) that allows researchers to upload, handle, recalculate, and plot their research data (i.e., a tool to handle the data during the active phase of a research project).
+The research data will be uploaded to the CloudEARTH as raw data, and the researchers will get the benefits of using the online tool to analyze their data and prepare it for publication.
+The research data can then easily be transferred to an open-access repository.
+Consequently, the researchers will not consider uploading their research data to open-access repositories as a time-consuming and useless process anymore.

 Content of the proposal